MacMffin/abstract-factory-test/README.md

 3. **Testability** – It's easy to create mock implementations of a `Factory`, making testing simpler and more isolated.

 ### Abstract Factory Pattern in this repo
-In this repository I've tried to create an example of how this can work.
-In the SportsResource, the client can select between Football and Baseball.
-Based on this, they get a Factory that inherits from an Abstract Factory named SportsFactory.
-The factories make sure that the client receives a family of related objects.
-That way, the client doesn't have to think about which concrete classes they need.
+This repository contains a simple example of how the pattern works using a sports analogy.

+In the `SportsResource`, the client can select either **Football** or **Baseball**.
+Based on this choice, a specific factory is injected — each one extending the abstract `SportsFactory`.

+Each factory provides a family of related objects, such as a `Ball` and a `Pitch`, that match the chosen sport.
+This way, the client doesn’t need to know which concrete classes are being used — it just uses the factory and gets the right objects.